 End of Career Locum Tenens Work

-There is a lot of responsibility that comes with running a medical practice or hospital department.
+There is a lot of responsibility that comes with running a medical practice or travel nurse hospital department.
 As you transition to retirement, you may choose to lighten your workload by focusing solely on patient care rather than managing a practice or department, making locum tenens work a great fit for you!
 Our locums at the end of their careers tell us they love the opportunity to continue to serve communities, earn income, and experience new places.
 The people where they serve appreciate having seasoned medical professionals making it a win-win for everyone.

 At AB Staffing, our recruiters work daily to identify opportunities in a variety of specialties across the nation and match them to medical professionals at all stages of their careers.
 Interested in learning more?
 Check out our current opportunities or give us a call!